 I must admit that at first I did not much care for Deleuze’s Cinema books.
 There are several reasons for this, first; I simply was not prepared by the sheer breadth of their cinematic references, everything from Vidor to Ozu; second, after Capitalism and Schizophrenia, in which the general problem of signification, of regimes of signs, was developed through an engagement with the problem of capitalism, the rarefied typology of images, movement images and time images, seemed too aesthetic, too much of a reflection on film for film's sake.

 My opinion has changed considerably since then.
-First, I have finally caught up with at least some of Deleuze’s references: Vidor’s The Crowd is still difficult to track down as is Europa 51, and for some reason I cannot find a copy of even Winchester 73.
+First, I have finally caught up with at least some of Deleuze’s references: Vidor’s The Crowd is still difficult to track down as is Europa 51, and for some reason it took me forever to find a copy of even Winchester 73.
 However, the major points of reference, Eisenstein, Vertov, Welles, Godard, and Hitchcock are all films I am more than familiar with, and have come to appreciate thanks to Deleuze.
 This is not want I want to write about.
 It is the second reaction that has changed as well.
 I have begun to think that there is a somewhat subtle politics to Deleuze’s film books.
-More specifically, they concern the question as to what it means to act.
-I would even argue that they are concerned with what it means to act in an age dominanted by images, what we could call, for lack of a better word, the spectacle.
+More specifically they concern the question as to what it means to act.
+I would even argue that they are concerned with what it means to act now, in an age dominanted by images, what we could call, for lack of a better word, the spectacle.
 As Deleuze writes, in one of the few historical/social asides that dot the arid conceptual landscape of the book, explaining the breakdown between the opposition of movement and action: “There were social and scientific factors which placed more and more movement into conscious life, and more and more images in the material world.”
-Thus it is possible to triangulate Deleuze’s writing between the work of Paolo Virno (I am thinking of his remark regarding the difficulty of what it means to act) and Maurizio Lazzarato’s remarks regarding control as power that does not so much act on actions, but on the very possibility of actions.
+Thus it is possible to triangulate Deleuze’s writing between the work of Paolo Virno (who most succinctly posed the question of acting in the modern world) and Maurizio Lazzarato’s remarks regarding control as power that does not so much act on actions, but on the very possibility of actions.

 This shouldn’t seem like such a stretch, after all, in the first book action pretty much defines the movement image.
 The three variants of the movement image, affection image, perception image, and action image, are defined by their relation to the center of indetermination, to the body/or brain, which introduces the interval/the gap between action and reaction.
 Film simultaneously underscores and displaces this schema.